yeokm1/graphics-gremlin-hdmi/verilog/README.md

 * cga\_composite.v: Contains the flip flops used to generate NTSC composite color as well as new sync pulses.
 The output is a 7-bit signal passed off to the green DAC channel for the RCA jack on the card.
 * cga\_scandoubler.v: A very basic scan doubler to convert 15.7KHz CGA video to 31.4KHz VGA video.
 To save memory, this is done using 4-bit digital RGBI signals.
 * cga\_vgaport.v: This module takes RGBI digital video from the scan doubler and turns it into numbers that drive the resistor ladder DAC connected to the VGA port.
 It produces CGA brown instead of dark yellow.
 * cga\_hdmiport.v: This module takes RGBI digital video from the scan doubler to drive the DVI transmitter.
-Dark Yellow is still shown due to pin limitations.
+It will produce Brown at CGA color #6 by controlling the dedicated Green intensity control pin.

 Other miscellaneous files include:
 * cga.hex and mda.hex: character ROM